ioos/compliance-checker/README.md

 ## Concepts & Terminology

 Each compliance standard is executed by a Check Suite, which functions similar to a Python standard Unit Test.
 A Check Suite runs one or more checks against a dataset, returning a list of Results which are then aggregated into a summary.

-Each Result has a (# passed / # total) score, a weight (HIGH/MEDIUM/LOW), a computer-readable name, an optional list of human-readable messages, and optionally a list of child Results.
+Each Result has a (# passed / # total) score, a weight (HIGH/MEDIUM/LOW),
+a computer-readable name, an optional list of human-readable messages, and optionally a list of child Results.

 A single score is then calculated by aggregating on the names, then multiplying the score by the weight and summing them together.

 The computer-readable name field controls how Results are aggregated together - in order to prevent the overall score for a Check Suite varying on the number of variables, it is possible to *group* Results together via the name property.
 Grouped results will only add up to a single top-level entry.

 See the [Development](//github.com/ioos/compliance-checker/wiki/Development) wiki page for more details on implementation.

 ## Usage (command line)

-The compliance-checker can work against local files (.nc files, .cdl metadata files, .xml files of SOS GetCapabilities/DescribeSensor requests) or against remote URLs (OPeNDAP data URLs, SOS GetCapabilities/DescribeSensor URLs).
+The compliance-checker can work against local files (`.nc` files, `.cdl` metadata files, `.xml` files of SOS GetCapabilities/DescribeSensor requests) or against remote URLs (OPeNDAP data URLs, SOS GetCapabilities/DescribeSensor URLs).

-> **WARNING** The CF/ACDD checks **will access data**, so if using a remote OPenDAP URL, please be sure the size is reasonable!
+> **WARNING** The CF/ACDD checks **will access data**, so if using a remote OPeNDAP URL, please be sure the size is reasonable!

 ```
 usage: compliance-checker [-h] [--test <test>[ <test>...]]